SanuthMandepa/ChagaSight/README.md

-# 🧬 ChagaSight — ViT-Based ECG Image & Foundation Model Pipeline for Chagas Disease Detection
+🧬 **ChagaSight — A Vision Transformer–Based ECG Image Pipeline for Chagas Disease Detection**

-_A Multi-Dataset, Reproducible Research Framework using 2D Vision Transformers (ViT), 1D ECG Foundation Models (FM), and Hybrid Feature Alignment._
+A Final-Year Research Project using Physiologically Structured 2D ECG Images and Optional 1D ECG Foundation Models

-ChagaSight is a modular deep-learning framework for **Chagas disease detection** from **12-lead ECGs**, integrating:
+ChagaSight is a modular deep-learning framework designed to detect Chagas disease from 12-lead ECGs.

-- **2D Vision Transformer (ViT)** trained on physiologically structured ECG images
-- **1D Vision Transformer Foundation Model (ECG-FM)** trained via masked self-supervision (ST-MEM)
-- **Hybrid Alignment Model** aligning FM signal-level representations with ViT image embeddings
+This project focuses primarily on transforming ECG signals into physiologically structured 2D images and training a Vision Transformer (ViT) classifier on these images.

+In addition, ChagaSight includes an optional extension exploring a 1D ECG Foundation Model (FM) based on masked self-supervised pretraining (ST-MEM), and an optional hybrid alignment model that links 1D signal embeddings with 2D image embeddings.

-The pipeline draws from two modern research advancements:
+The approach is inspired by two modern research pipelines:

+Physiologically Structured 2D ECG Image Embedding (2025)

-- _Detecting Chagas Disease Using a Vision Transformer–Based ECG Foundation Model (2025)_
+Vision Transformer Foundation Model for ECGs (2025)
-- _Embedding ECG Signals into 2D Images with Preserved Spatial Information (2025)_

----

 # 📌 1.
 Project Overview

-ChagaSight provides an end-to-end deep learning workflow for handling ECG signals and images:
+ChagaSight provides an end-to-end workflow for multi-dataset ECG processing, image generation, model training, and evaluation.

-### ✔ Multi-dataset preprocessing (PTB-XL, CODE-15%, SaMi-Trop)

-### ✔ Two complementary modeling paths

-- **2D ViT Image Classifier** (primary baseline model)
-- **1D Foundation Model (FM)** for ECG signal representation

-### ✔ Hybrid feature alignment (optional extension)

-### ✔ Challenge-oriented evaluation

-- Top-5% TPR (PhysioNet metric)
-- AUROC, AUPRC, F1
-- Grad-CAM for both signals & images

-The framework is designed so that **ViT image-based modeling is implemented first**, and **the ECG Foundation Model can be integrated later** for improved robustness and transfer learning.
+✔ Multi-Dataset ECG Preprocessing
+PTB-XL, CODE-15%, and SaMi-Trop are unified by cleaning, resampling, trimming, and normalizing all signals.

+✔ 2D ECG Image Representation (PRIMARY METHOD)
+ECGs are converted into structured 3-channel images using RA/LA/LL contour mapping, producing ViT-ready images (3 × 24 × 2048).

+✔ Vision Transformer (ViT) Image Classifier (MAIN MODEL) The primary dissertation model: a ViT trained on 2D ECG images to classify Chagas disease.

+✔ Optional: ECG Foundation Model (1D ViT-FM)
+A transformer encoder trained using ST-MEM masked reconstruction for advanced representation learning.

+✔ Optional: Hybrid FM + ViT Alignment
+A REPA-style cosine alignment loss linking 1D FM embeddings with 2D ViT image embeddings for robustness.
+This structure enables a scalable, research-grade pipeline suitable for academic evaluation and future clinical studies.

 ---

 # 📊 2.
 Supported Datasets

-ChagaSight supports the three open-access 12-lead ECG datasets used in the George Moody PhysioNet Challenge (2025):
+ChagaSight supports three widely used 12-lead ECG datasets in modern ECG AI research:

 | Dataset       | Description                          | Sample Rate | Chagas Label               |
 | ------------- | ------------------------------------ | ----------- | -------------------------- |